Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for a lepton-antineutrino pair

 As a check, we observe that when flavor mixing is absent $(\theta=0)$, the above expression reduces to

 which coincides with the result in \cite{R18} as we expected.

-We can now evaluate the different components of the complete complementarity relations for two cases.
-The first one is when the first subsystem is formed by both spin as a whole and the second subsystem is formed by all the other degrees of freedom, chiraly and flavor.
-In this case, using the CCR we will analyze how the correlations shared between the spins evolve with respect to correlation shared with other parts of the system.
-Since the total system is a pure state we can use the CCR for a pure state $\eqref{CCR CON ENTROPIA STATO PURO}$.
+We can now evaluate the different components of the CCR in two cases.
+The first one is for the subsystem for which we evaluate the CCR formed by both spins and the second subsystem formed by all the other DoFs, chirality and flavor.
+In this case, using the CCR we will analyze how the correlations shared between the spins evolve with respect to correlations shared with other parts of the system.
+Since the total system is in a pure state we use Eq.~ (\ref{CCRPURO}).
 The second case, corresponds to describing the spin part as composed by the spin of the electron and the spin of the antineutrino.
-We can study how the quantities involved in the CCR evolve to compute how chiral and flavor oscillations redistributes the entanglement between the spins.
-Since the spin system is not a pure state we have to use the CCR for mixed state $\eqref{CCR CON ENTROPIA MISCELA STATISTICA}$.
+In this case, we can focus on the state of one of the spins, which should be a mixed state.
+We use the CCR in Eq.~(\ref{CCRMISCELA}) to compute how chiral and flavor oscillations redistributes the entanglement and other correlations between the spins.

-In the first case as we can see in Fig. \ref{Fig:04} that the predictability is constant.
-The predictability is related only to the diagonal elements of the reduced density operator for the spin part, which is time-independent.
-Furthermore the predictability increases with the ratio $p/m_1$, because an increasing in this ratio yields an increase in the differnce between the coefficients $A$ and $B$.
-The coherence decreases when the $p/m_{\bar{\nu}_1}$ increases, and the von Neuman entropy, related to the entanglement between the spin part and the rest of the degress of freedom, increases when the momentum tends to the antineutrino mass.
-The effects of the chiral and the flavor oscillations involve only these last two quantities, and they become more relevant for $p\sim m_{\bar{\nu}_1}$.
+In the first case, shown in Fig. \ref{Fig:04}, the predictability is constant in time, since it is related to the diagonal elements of the reduced density operator for the spin part, which are time-independent.
+Furthermore the predictability increases with the ratio $p/m_1$, because an increasing in this ratio yields an increase in the difference between the coefficients $A$ and $B$.
+The coherence decreases when the $p/m_{\bar{\nu}_1}$ increases, and the von Neumann entropy, related to the entanglement between the spin part and the rest of the DoFs, increases when the momentum is of the same order as the antineutrino mass.
+The effects of the chiral and the flavor oscillations involve only the last two quantities, and they become more relevant for $p\sim m_{\bar{\nu}_1}$.

-Similarly for the spin part the predictability is always constant while the coherence is zero.
-The mutual information related to the entanglement increases (decreases) in time while the mutual information decreases (increases).
-As in the previous case, such effects become more relevant in the limit $p \sim {m_{\bar{\nu}_1}}$.